 Triggers, EventTrigger, Actions and BeginStoryboard are not commonly used.
 These APIs mainly exist for compatibility in XAML originally used for Microsoft Silverlight.
 For most scenarios where event triggers were used previously, do one of these:

-- Use built-in animations.
-See Quickstart: Animating your UI.
+- Use built-in animations from the animation library.
+See Quickstart: Animating your UI using the animation library.